Ready to upload? Use the direct links below to begin your online submission.

 3. Insert > Page number dropdown > Page Margins > Plain numbers > Large Left

-4. Highlight number > Apply styles > scroll down to select Footnote style
+4. Highlight number > Apply styles > scroll down to select Footer style

-6. Right-click on text box > Format shape > text box > Text Direction > Rotate all text 90 degrees
+6. In the Drawing Tools ribbon menu, click on Format > Text Direction > Rotate all text 90 degrees

 Tables are tabular data, arranged in a system of rows and columns.
 Figures can be any non-textual element, such as a graph, chart, illustration, photograph, etc.